CAA Requirements for South African Drone Pilots

 What counts as 'commercial'?

-- You must hold a valid Remote Pilot Licence (RPL) issued by the SA CAA.
+- You must hold a valid Remote Pilot Certificate (RPC) issued by the SA CAA.

 - Your drone must be registered as an RPAS (Remotely Piloted Aircraft System) with the CAA.